Fractured Magic: Chapter Sixteen

 “With all due respect, Captain Nochdvor, this is official Unity business.
 I’d thank you not to interfere,” Ms. Corscia said through gritted teeth.

-“Normally, I wouldn’t, but I’m curious what reason Unity has for accosting the actress it just hired.”
+“Normally, I wouldn’t, but I’m curious what reason Unity has for accosting the actress it so widely celebrated just last night.”

 “You’re certain you’re not mistaken, Your Highness?” one of the guards asked.

 Your Highness.
 Dinara tried to remember who that honorific applied to.
-If “Majesty” was the king or queen, then...a prince.
+If “Majesty” was the king or queen, then “Highness” was a prince.
 Dinara felt her soul escaping her body.
+She had no idea she’d been performing for royalty.
+The prince inclined his head in a nod.
+“I saw the show myself.
+I could hardly confuse the show’s star.”

-Instead of doing so, the woman only huffed and stormed off, clicking her tongue and signaling for her guards to follow.
-Once they’d gone, the alfar used his boot to close the storm drain.
+Instead of answering, the woman only pushed past him, signaling for her guards to follow.
+Once they were gone, the alfar sighed.
+He did a poor job of hiding his emotions, unlike other alfar, and his expression was troubled.
+He used his boot to close the storm drain.
 “I wouldn’t recommend going that way again, lest you rouse her suspicion further,” he said, casually.

 Dinara had suspected as much, but now she had it confirmed: he knew she wasn’t here for the theater.
 He even knew about the tunnels.
-He was only covering for her.
+He’d only been covering for her.
 But why?

 “Thank you,” she said, her voice coming out as only a whisper.